-We're pleased to present to you this year's Annual Water Quality Report.
-This report is designed to inform you about the water quality and services we deliver to you every day.
-Our goal is to provide you with a safe and dependable supply of drinking water.
-We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water.
-Our water source is one (1) well which draws from an underground, confined aquifer known as The Mattapany.
-The approximate depth of our well is 295 feet and it is located within the properties of the trailer park.
+We're pleased to provide you with this year's Annual Water Quality Report.
+We want to keep you informed about the excellent water and services we have delivered to you over the past year.
+Our goal is, and always has been, to provide to you a safe and dependable supply of drinking water.
+Our water source is one (1) well which draws from an undergound aquifer whose name is unknown.